Objective & Strategy

 rates, regional or global instability, natural or environmental disasters,

-widespread disease or other public health issues, war, acts of terrorism or
+widespread disease or other public health issues, war, military conflict, acts

 and down more dramatically than those of certain other types of